 From 2500 BC – 539 BC, the ancient Phoenicians, who occupied the Levant’s coast, found a way to use wheat to make bread.
 And this was the first form of this Manakish dish.

-Today, Manakish has been a typical Lebanese dish that includes dough and is topped with zaatar – a mixture of sesame seeds, dried herbs, sumac, and olive oil.
+Today, Manakish has been a typical Lebanese dish that includes dough and is topped with za’atar – a mixture of sesame seeds, dried herbs, sumac, and olive oil.
 The other variations might be topped with cheese, meat, or eggs.

 Like pizza, you will need to cut them into smaller pieces before consuming them.
 You can enjoy it on breakfast, or it is also good on its own as a kind of snack.

 Suppose you are wandering the streets of Beirut city of Lebanon; I guarantee you will see many vendors selling this bread.
-It is called Ka’ak, iconic street food with a funny look.
+It is called Ka’ak, an iconic street food with a funny look.
 That’s why they have the name “purse bread”.

 This food has been found from the Roman era with a Latin name as Buccellatum (means soldier biscuit).
 In Arabic, Ka’ak means cake, referring to cookies as well, particularly crown-shaped ones.
 In addition, Ka’ak can be various baked dishes in the Middle East.

 But in Lebanon, this is a simple bread topped with sesame seeds and has a purse-shaped form.
-Ideally, you can eat it for breakfast to combine with other dishes like hummus or Falafel.
+Ideally, you can eat it for breakfast to combine it with other dishes like hummus or Falafel.

 Ka’ak – a simple-yet-special bread that you can find in many Lebanese streets.

-11. Fatteh (Fried Bread With Chickpeas)
+13. Fatteh (Fried Bread with Chickpeas)

 Fatteh (or Fattah, Fetté) in Arabic means crushed, which implies the main ingredient in this recipe is crumbled bread.
 Moreover, it is a fabulous recipe letting you use up leftover bread.
 Savory and hearty, this Lebanese dish makes a fine choice for breakfast.